UPDATED: JULY 05, 2023 | 1 MIN READ

 Parity protections for substance use disorder and mental health services also apply to CHIP coverage.

 Original Medicare Part A covers inpatient behavioral health and substance use services.
 If hospitalized, you may pay a deductible or coinsurance costs.
 Medicare Part B covers outpatient mental health services, including a yearly depression screening.
-Therapeutic services, including Part B deductible, coinsurance, and copays, may incur out-of-pocket costs.
+Therapeutic services may incur out-of-pocket costs, including Part B deductible, coinsurance, and copays.
 Medicare Advantage (Part C) covers therapeutic services at the same level or greater than Original Medicare, but prices will vary.

 Like ACA plans, all state-run Medicaid program plans must cover essential health benefits and are subject to parity laws.
 Medicaid plans vary, so check your state’s offers.